 NVDQ Short Volume

-T-REX 2X Inverse NVIDIA Daily Target ETF (NVDQ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $18.4M, listed on CBOE, carrying a beta of -2.93 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% inverse (opposite) daily exposure to NVDA equal to at least 80% of the fund’s net assets. public since 2023-10-19.
+T-REX 2X Inverse NVIDIA Daily Target ETF (NVDQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $23.8M, listed on CBOE, carrying a beta of -2.85 to the broader market.
+Under ordinary market conditions, this fund aims to deliver daily returns that are the inverse of NVIDIA's (NVDA) stock performance, magnified by two. public since 2023-10-19.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.